DRpandaMD/udacity-portfolio-website-final/README.md

 Cleaned up the code a tiny bit.
-Added bootstrap div [row, col] to my line seperators Added classes in CSS for Section and Div HMTL tags
+Added bootstrap div [row, col] to my line seperators Added classes in CSS for Section and Div HMTL tags ../10/30/2017 added the class in HTML an oversight on my part XD

 Upadates Ver 1.1.2 8/1/2017
 Reorganized  HTML Semantic Tags.